“Mountain God” is a series of reflections I shared on a youth adventure trip climbing in the Rocky Mountains in 2009.

 My hopes in preparing this trip was that we might be able to have our own little showdown on the mountain top, as we honestly confess our own tendency to chase after other idols in place of God.
 Perhaps we could make our own makeshift altar out of loose stones on the cliffside, build a fire, write down our idols on a slip of paper and burn them on the altar of God’s divine grace and forgiveness.

 Finally, we all need to answer Elijah’s question.
 Many still sit on the fence in secret, giving lip service to God at church in the presence of others but in secret doubting His existence.
 There is no greater place to “Make up your mind” than on the mountain of God in the company of good friends.
-If God is the real God, then let’s follow Him, and sacrifice our idols on the mountaintop!
+If God is the real God, then let’s follow Him, and sacrifice our idols once and for all on the mountaintop!